How To Run Correlation Analysis On Excel

 The correlation coefficient is an index that shows the relationship between two variables.
 It ranges from -1 to +1.
 The correlation could be positive or negative.
 This means that the effect of a treatment on a variable can lead to either a positive or negative outcome.

-For instance, if we decide to measure the correlation between poultry manure treatment applied to a farm and cassava growth.
+For instance, we can measure the correlation between poultry manure treatment applied to a farm and cassava growth.

-A positive correlation indicates that the treatment has a significant positive effect on the growth of cassava.
-That is as more poultry manure is added; higher growth of cassava is expected.
+A positive correlation indicates that the treatment has a significant positive effect on cassava growth.
+As more poultry manure is added, higher cassava growth is expected.

-On the other hand, a negative correlation indicates that the treatment has a significantly negative effect on the growth of cassava.
+On the other hand, a negative correlation indicates that the treatment has a significantly negative effect on cassava growth.
 That is, an increase in poultry manure leads to a decline in the growth rate of cassava.

 Things To Note In Correlation Analysis